rajiv-shankar/Udacity-FEND-Project-6/README.md

 # Feed Reader Testing

-[Click here] (https://rajiv-shankar.github.io/Udacity-FEND-Project-6/) to see a web-based application that reads RSS feeds (a pre-existing app).
+This webpage is a web-based application that reads RSS feeds (a pre-existing app).

-The `feedreader.js` includes the following tests using Jasmine:
+The `feedreader.js` runs the following tests using Jasmine:

 ### SUITE 1: test RSS feeds (allFeeds) JSON
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**TEST 1.1**:  ascertain allFeeds _variable_ is defined and not empty